 This section features the studies tendered and financed by the Energy Community Secretariat.
 The chosen research topics reflect the objectives set in the organisation's Work Programme.
 In few occasions the Secretariat itself conducted the study.
 The findings of the final reports, in return, contribute to the work of the Energy Community.

 This page displays the 19 most recent studies.
-With the total of 58 studies conducted since 2007, the Secretariat released three studies in 2022.
+With the total of 60 studies conducted since 2007, the Secretariat released two studies in 2023.

 Studies by areas of work